 PAT is an early childhood parent education, family support and well-being home visiting program for expecting parents and parents of children 0-5 years.
 The program is for teen parents, lowincome families and families with a history of substance use disorders and low educational attainment.
 PAT is designed to increase parent knowledge of early childhood development, improve parenting practices, and prevent child abuse and neglect.
-(10) The program focuses on parent-child interaction, and family well-being, such as family strengths, capabilities, skills, and the building of protective factors.
-PAT also involves annual screening of child health and well-being, parental depression, substance use disorder and intimate partner violence.
-(48, 49) Trained PAT educators visit parents and/or caregivers in their home to strengthen protective factors and ensure that young children are healthy and safe.
-PAT educators use the PAT curriculum to provide parents with information on child development and involve parents in age-appropriate activities with their children.
+The program focuses on parentchild interaction, and family well-being, such as family strengths, capabilities, skills, and the building of protective factors.
+PAT also involves annual screening of child health and well-being, parental depression, substance use disorder and intimate partner violence (Wagner et al., 2002, Chaiyachati et al., 2018).
+Trained PAT educators visit parents and/or caregivers in their home to strengthen protective factors and ensure that young children are healthy and safe.
+PAT educators use the PAT curriculum to provide parents with information on child development and involve parents in ageappropriate activities with their children.
 Parents also participate in group meetings with other parents.

-- Involves the training and certification of parent educators. - Requires a PAT educator and a supervisor (one supervisor for around 12 educators). - PAT has a licensed toolkit to assist with its implementation.
+- Involves the training and certification of parent educators. - Requires a PAT educator and a supervisor (one supervisor for around 12 educators). - PAT includes a licensed toolkit to assist with its implementation.